The other day Miss F asked me why it is that Hot Cross buns are so cranky.

 1 tbsp boiling water

 In a small glass bowl or jug, whisk together the warm milk, yeast and sugar.
-Leave for 10 minutes somewhere warm and draft-free.
+Leave for 10 minutes somewhere warm and draught-free.

-In a large bowl, sift the flour and spices and add the salt.
-Mix lightly.
+In a large bowl, sift the flour and mix in the spices and salt.

-After 10 minutes the milk mixtures should be all weird and frothy (if it isn’t your yeast may be too old).
+After 10 minutes the milk mixture should be frothy (if it isn’t your yeast may be too old).
 Mix in the butter and egg.
-Pour into the dry ingredients and mix to form a dough.
+Pour this into the dry ingredients and mix to form a dough.

 Grease a large rectangular baking tin.
 Punch the dough (yes, truly, punch it) to deflate it.
 Knead for another 2-3 minutes.
 Divide into 15 pieces.
 Roll each piece into a ball and pop it into the tin.